Scholarship and financial aid process for students entering in August of 2015

 □ Students view their K-State bill in mid-July.
 Anticipated financial aid is on the K-State bill, in iSIS.
 Navigate to the Student Center.
 Under Finances, click on View Bills.

-□ Financial aid is applied to students’ K-State bills before the fall academic term payment is due.
+□ Scholarships and/or financial aid is applied to students’ K-State bills before the fall academic term payment is due.

-- If financial aid remains after the bill is satisfied and the students and/or parents have signed up for the eRefund option, the remaining financial aid will be directly deposited into students’ and/or parents’ personal checking or savings accounts.
+- If scholarships and/or financial aid remain after the bill is satisfied and the students and/or parents have signed up for direct deposit, the remaining scholarships and/or financial aid will be directly deposited into the students’ and/or parents’ personal checking or savings accounts.

-- If students and/or parents did not to sign up for the eRefund option, their paper check(s) may be picked up at 211 Anderson Hall, between from 8:00 A.M. to 4:30 P.M., during the first week of the academic term.
+- If students and/or parents did not to sign up for the direct deposit option, their paper check(s) may be picked up at 211 Anderson Hall, between from 8:00 A.M. to 4:30 P.M., during the first week of the academic term.

 - Paper checks remaining at 4:30 P.M. on Thursday of the first week of the academic term will be mailed to the student’s local address (obtained from iSIS) or the parent’s address (obtained from the Federal Direct Parent PLUS Loan Master Promissory Note).